Mahmoudaboelmagde2/ngx-hijri-datepicker/README.md

 ## Overview

-`NgxHijriDatepickerModule` is an Angular module for selecting Hijri dates.
-This module allows for customization of the appearance and behavior through various `@Input` properties.
+NgxHijriDatepickerModule is an Angular module for selecting Hijri dates.
+This module allows for customization of the appearance and behavior through various @Input properties.
+Additionally, it supports different locales for displaying and storing dates.
+The module also fully supports Arabic, Islamic, and Hijri month names, providing an authentic experience for users who prefer the Hijri calendar.
+This module allows for customization of the appearance and behavior through various @Input properties.
 Additionally, it supports different locales for displaying and storing dates.

 ---